Feedback

 • 3.
 Setting up the canvas — When user uploads a first clip, tool creates a hidden HTML canvas element.
 The canvas element dimensions match the dimensions of first uploaded clip.
 If next uploaded clips have different dimensions then tool scale them to adjust according to canvas element dimensions.

 • 4.
-Frame-by-frame rendering — Tool moves from your first clip from start to end on a hiddent video element, about 30 frames per second.
+Frame-by-frame rendering — Tool moves from your first clip from start to end on a hidden video element, at about 30 frames per second.
 Tool draws that frame on to the canvas.
 This creates a visual stream of the video.

 • 5.
 Audio handling — When tool draws clip frames on to the segment, tool will also extract audio from your original video using Web Audio API.
 After that Web Audio API connects these audio context with video's audio track.
 If you have muted original audio of uploaded clips, then those clip tracks will be ignored.
 And if you have added background music, then that music will also mixed in original video's audio track.